 - When planning travel, students should be practical and economical with due consideration given to the time involved, travel costs, and the mission to be accomplished.
-It is advisable to take advantage of early-bird conference registration, purchase economy class airfare, avoid change-of-flights fees, and share lodging with other conference attendees whenever reasonable. - A travel authorization must be approved by the department PRIOR to travel.
+It is advisable to take advantage of earlybird conference registration, purchase economy class airfare, avoid change-of-flights fees, and share lodging with other conference attendees whenever reasonable. - A travel authorization must be approved by the department PRIOR to travel.
 Travel authorizations submitted after travel has commenced will not be approved.
 No reimbursements will be given without an approved TA. - DO NOT REQUEST A TRAVEL AUTHORIZATION UNTIL YOU HAVE CONFIRMATION OF ALL TRAVEL AWARDS FOR WHICH YOU HAVE APPLIED. - Once official notifications of travel awards are received, submit a Travel Authorization (TA) request through the Online Request portal no later than 2 weeks prior to travel. - You must provide the following information on the TA request: - Dates of travel If you wish to extend business travel for personal reasons, it must be noted on the TA request.
-You will only be reimbursed for the dates of business travel for conference or meeting. - Destination city, state, country. - Purpose of travel conference name. - Estimated expenses (registration, ground transportation, mileage, flight, lodging). - Sources of funds that will reimburse you for expenses.
-This includes travel grants (ASPH, EXSC, and/or Graduate School) and faculty mentor contributions. - If students plan to share lodging, only one TA should be requested, listing all student names. - It is not advisable for students to pay the travel expenses of other travelers.
-Each traveler must submit their own receipts for reimbursement separately. - If travel expenses are inconsistent among a group of travelers, expense reports will likely be returned for additional information and may not be reimbursed. - The university will reimburse mileage only for days trips, not meals or lodging. - A travel authorization does not ensure full reimbursement of all travel expenses.
+You will only be reimbursed for the dates of business travel for conference or meeting. - Destination city, state, country. - o Purpose of travel conference name. - Estimated expenses (registration, ground transportation, mileage, flight, lodging). - Sources of funds for reimbursement.
+This includes any travel award letters from ASPH, EXSC, and/or Graduate School.
+If your faculty mentor is contributing to your travel funds, please provide an email or letter from them with their name, amount they are contributing, and the account number. - If students plan to share lodging, only one TA should be requested, listing all student names. - It is not advisable for students to pay the travel expenses of other travelers.
+Each traveler must submit their own receipts for reimbursement separately. - o If travel expenses are inconsistent among a group of travelers, expense reports will likely be returned for additional information and may not be reimbursed. - The university will reimburse mileage only for days trips, not meals or lodging. - A travel authorization does not ensure full reimbursement of all travel expenses.
 You will only be reimbursed for approved expenses on the TA that are covered by the amount received from travel grants, faculty mentor support, or other approved sponsors.
 It is not advisable to purchase airline tickets until your TA has been approved.
 Not all faculty mentors may agree to provide reimbursement for certain expenses or meal per diems.